Portishead Town F.C.: Portishead Town Ladies

 Having previously had a Ladies team, Portishead Town resurrected the Ladies section in 2011.
 The team was to be led by Chip Wright and were elected to join Somerset County Women's League.
-After initially struggling, the 2015/2016 season saw the team achieving a league and cup double, beating Staplegrove in the final 2-0.
-The 2016/17 season followed on from the previous year with a league and cup double once again, this time beating Penn Mill 4-3 in a thrilling final.
+After initially struggling, the 2015/2016 season saw the team achieving a league and cup double, beating Staplegrove in the final 2–0.
+The 2016/17 season followed on from the previous year with a league and cup double once again, this time beating Penn Mill 4–3 in a thrilling final.

 With promotion to South West Regional Women's Football League, Portishead Town Ladies won their third successive promotion in 2017/18 from the Eastern Division on goal difference from Royal Wootton Basset Ladies.
-During this season, the Ladies Reserves team was created, who compete in the Somerset County Women's League, winning Division Two in their first season and currently compete in Division One.
+The Ladies were then promoted to The FA Women's National League South West Div.1 where they are currently competing.
+During the 2017/18 season, the Ladies Reserves team was created, who compete in the Somerset County Women's League, winning Division Two in their first season and currently compete in Division One.

+The Ladies team are currently managed by Joshua Richards.